eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/turtle_challenge.jpg){width=100px}
 </div>

-Use a parameter in read.table to read in metadata such that all non-character columns are numeric.
+Use a parameter in `read.table()` to read in metadata such that all columns will be of character data type, and the first column is a factor.

 </br>

 </br>

 ***